LL08-MathematicalModelling-dowell/100060-dowelltestingscenerios/testrecorder/README.md

 # UX Live

 UX Live is a sophisticated Django application designed to facilitate live streaming from the client's camera, screen, and audio directly to the user's YouTube channel.
-This powerful tool is built on the Django framework, leveraging Django REST framework, Django Channels, and Google AllAuth for seamless integration and a robust streaming experience.
+This powerful tool is built on the Django framework, leveraging Django REST framework, Django Channels, and Google OAuth for seamless integration and a robust streaming experience.

 ## Features

 - **Live Streaming Capabilities:** Capture live camera, screen, and audio content from the user's device.
 - **YouTube Integration:** Stream content effortlessly to the user's personal YouTube channel.
-- **User Management:** Employs Google AllAuth for user authentication and account management.
+- **User Management:** Employs Google OAuth for user authentication and account management.
 - **Dynamic Channel Creation:** The application automatically generates a channel for users when initiating a stream.

 ## Requirements